 - Can develop greater strength and stamina over time through training and exercise

 This is good news and bad news.
 It means we can strengthen this power just like any other muscle.
 But, it also highlights why it is not the universal magic answer to every problem.

 Picture it as any other muscle group.
 You use your arm muscles all day long.
 They’ll become stronger when you push them to do extra work (like lifting weights or carrying your new refrigerator up the stairs into the house).

 But in the short term, the extra work will make your arms tired.
 They need time to rest and repair.
 And if you overexert your arms, you’ll barely be able to use them at all until they recover.

 The same constraints apply to your self-control.

 Have you ever been “hangry?”
 Felt that unapologetic, snappy grouchiness that happens when you’ve been hungry for too long and need food?

 What’s happening is reduced self-control due to fatigue.

 When your brain is tired and doesn’t have enough calories, your PFC becomes sluggish and unresponsive.
 That means willpower is less present to moderate your behavior and hold back your cranky comments.
 And so everyone else gets to deal with you.

-With food alone, you’re probably drastically underestimating how many times a day you use willpower to make a deliberate choice.
+With just food alone, you’re probably underestimating how many times a day you use willpower to make a deliberate choice.
 One study found that the average person makes about 221 food decisions PER DAY.
 For me, they’re mostly ice cream-related.